Soviet submarine K-129 (1960)

-After nearly two weeks of silence during her patrol in the Pacific Ocean, the Soviet Navy officials became concerned about her status and reportedly deployed large numbers of military aircraft and ships to search for the vessel, but no sign or wreckage was found.
+After nearly two weeks of radio silence during her patrol in the Pacific Ocean, the Soviet Navy officials became concerned about her status and reportedly deployed large numbers of military aircraft and ships to search for the vessel, but no sign or wreckage was found.
 With the U.S. Navy observing the Soviet efforts, the Americans also began searching, ultimately determining the exact coordinates of the wreck utilizing underwater acoustic data in August 1968, hundreds of miles away from the Soviet search efforts.

 In 1974, the United States attempted to recover the submarine in a secretive Cold War–era effort named Project Azorian.
 Only a part of the submarine was recovered from its position 16000 ft below the surface, making this the deepest attempt to raise a ship.
 The cover story was that the salvage vessel was engaged in commercial manganese nodule mining.